 Colorado is a no-fault divorce state.
 This means that the marriage may be dissolved without needing to prove that one party is at “fault.”
-This also means that marital wrongdoing is irrelevant in a divorce proceeding unless there are child custody safety issues or financial wrongdoing that affects the marital estate.
+This also means that marital wrongdoing is irrelevant in a divorce proceeding unless there are child custody safety issues or financial wrongdoing that affect the marital estate.
 Either spouse may file for divorce without the other’s consent.

-In the case of a Legal Separation, husband and wife can similarly separate their finances, domiciles, parenting time, but the marriage itself remains legally intact.
+In the case of a Legal Separation, husband and wife can similarly separate their finances, domiciles, and parenting time, but the marriage itself remains legally intact.
 Neither party is to re-marry without converting their Legal Separation to a Decree of Dissolution by the Court.

 A Dissolution of Marriage is what is commonly called a “divorce.”
 At the end of the process, both parties will have divided their assets (including debts) with the help of their respective counsel.
-If there are children involved, there will need to be further agreements regarding parenting time, parental decision making, and financial support between the two parents.
+If there are children involved, there will need to be further agreements regarding parenting time, parental decision-making, and financial support between the two parents.
 In a Divorce, the legal marriage itself is terminated and both parties are able to re-marry.

 In Colorado, the minimum time between serving the Respondent (or joint filing) and being granted a Divorce Decree or Legal Separation is 90 days.
-Most divorces in Colorado will typically be completed within one year depending om the factual circumstances of each case.
+Most divorces in Colorado will typically be completed within one year depending on the factual circumstances of each case.